Sign Up or Log In To Edit and Share This Practice Plan

 - Coaches explain each drill for 30 seconds max without breaking down the technical aspects of the skill being tested

-- Players (or ideally coaches/evaluators) fill out their Skills Tracking Sheets using the honour system
+- Players (or ideally coaches/evaluators) fill out their Skills Tracking Sheets using the honor system

 TOTAL ESTIMATED TIME: